 Maximise learning in your virtual workshop approaches with these training techniques

-Your chosen virtual training methods for the virtual classroom should always support your learning objectives, but they also need to be highly engaging and appropriate for the type of training that you are delivering.
+Your chosen training delivery methods should always support your learning objectives, but they also need to be highly engaging and appropriate for the type of training that you are delivering.
 Not all techniques will be viable for every virtual workshop though, so consider their applicability carefully when designing your session.

 - Teach with visuals

 - Case studies

 In the virtual classroom, the most commonly chosen training delivery method is for the trainer to present alongside a presentation slide deck (usually using Microsoft PowerPoint or other presentation software).

 The slide deck is used to visually reinforce key concepts and increase learner engagement by using visual cues, so it is worth spending some time thinking about what is included in your slides and how best to use them.

 Visual cues are important during a virtual training session.
 They provide ample opportunities for engagement and keep participants focused on the tasks at hand.
 We recommend a thorough practice session incorporating any technology you might use in your session, to ensure you can facilitate its use seamlessly.